 First, contact PayPal and tell them you think your account may have been compromised.
 Also, change your password immediately.

 Done!
-CleanMyMac’s database is constantly updated to make sure that all the recent adware, spyware, worms, and viruses could be detected and removed for good.
+CleanMyMac’s database is constantly updated to make sure that all the recent adware, spyware, worms, and viruses are detected and removed for good.
 Download the app and scan your Mac for any vulnerabilities and threats.